-Repair bookings open for Spring 2024
+Repair bookings now closed for 2024.

 When you have a chimney fire in a stove liner